chetzi/ssh-test/README.md

 # SSH Server Setup — Complete Beginner-Friendly Guide (Codespaces VM)

 This guide explains how to set up an SSH server **from scratch** inside a GitHub Codespaces VM.
-It is written for juniors who may be new to SSH, VMs, or Linux.

 You will learn: